OttaviaE/implicitMeasures/README.md

 ## Data import

 You can import import your data in any format you want.
-If you’re improting the data from SPSS, please use either `haven::read_sav("~/path/to/mydata.sav")` or `foreign::read.spss("~/path/to/mydata.sav")` without changibng the default options of the functions.
+If you’re importing the data from SPSS, please use either `haven::read_sav("~/path/to/mydata.sav")` or `foreign::read.spss("~/path/to/mydata.sav")` without changing the default options of the functions.
 The package will recognize that the data frame is coming form SPSS and will handle that.